 In Alberta, the age of majority is 18 years.
 This means that your parents or guardian have some responsibilities for your actions until you reach that age.
 This topic will try to answer questions about the laws relating to causing property damage.

 There are some laws which hold parents responsible for damage caused by their children but generally, you are held accountable for your own actions.
-If you damage someone’s property, you can be criminally charged or you can be sued for damages in Civil Court to pay for the property, or both.
+If you damage someone’s property, you can be sued for damages in Civil Court to pay for the property, or both.
 If the person whose property is damaged wins in Civil Court they may collect by seizing any assets or wages you earn after you turn 18 years old.

 In addition to civil proceedings, if your actions constitute an offence under the Criminal Code or other legislation, you may be prosecuted in Youth Court for a criminal offence.
 If you are found guilty of an offence, you will have a Youth Court criminal record and will receive a youth sentence.
 The youth criminal record will be accessible during the length of that sentence, plus during an access period following the last date of sentence.
 This means that you may end up being over the age of 18 years and still have an open youth record if the access period has not expired.